fcuenca4/starter-app-rails5/README.md

 ## Todo's

- - Add gem(s) for writing tests
- - Write tests
+ - Write more tests

+ ## Thanks

+ Thanks to [Michael Hartl](https://github.com/mhartl) for his Rails Tutorial, a lot of this application is based on that

 ## License